alvarogimenez/g-code-utils/Readme.md

     ![Step 2](doc/ReadmeSteps02.png)

     **NOTE:** Try to drill small holes (<0.4mm).
-The smaller the hole the accurate the calibration in the following steps.
+The smaller the hole the more accurate the calibration in the following steps.

 * **Step 3: Register the holes in the tool**